-Having trouble with Jetpack or one of its components?
-Here are a few key steps that can help you solve the problem.
+Are you having trouble with Jetpack or one of its components?
+If so, here are a few key steps that can help you solve the problem.

 - Check if the error you received is listed on this page.
 If it is, you can follow the instructions there to solve the issue.